This article explains how to view asset metadata and edit asset metadata to help power your ability to search for and manage assets.

 Table Text

-Adding or editing metadata names
+Adding and editing metadata names

 To add a new metadata name: